Download the WTC Disability Law

-If you have met the pre-qualifying criteria and subsequently retired for service, ordinary disability, performance-of-duty disability or non-WTC accidental disability you may apply to reclassify your pension benefit to a WTC accidental disability benefit.
+If you have met the pre-qualifying criteria and subsequently retired for service, ordinary disability, performance-of-duty disability or non-WTC accidental disability, certain retirees may apply to reclassify pension benefits to a WTC Accidental Disability benefit.
 Upon application, the process to evaluate your disability will commence.
 Remember, the law did not create a new benefit so if you successfully reclassify, the benefit is paid according to the provisions that cover an Accidental Disability for your Tier and title and is based on the date of the Board of Trustees’ ratification of the recommended approval by the NYCERS Medical Board.

 If I am denied disability, how soon can I apply again?